openvinotoolkit/openvino/docs/MO_DG/prepare_model/Additional_Optimizations.md

 ## When to Specify Layout

-Layout defines which dimensions located in shape.
-Layout syntax is explained in [Layout API overview](../../OV_Runtime_UG/layout_overview.md).
-It is possible to specify layout for inputs and outputs.
-There are 2 options to specify layout `--layout` and `--source_layout`.
-For example to specify `NCHW` layout for model with single input:
+Layout defines which dimensions are located in shape and can be specified for both inputs and outputs.
+For layout syntax check the [Layout API overview](../../OV_Runtime_UG/layout_overview.md).
+To specify layout, you can use either `--layout` or `--source_layout` followed by the layout value.
+Additionally, if a model has more than one input or needs both input and output layouts specified, each layout needs to be given a name.
+Here are examples of the two cases:
+`NCHW` layout specified for a model with a single input:
 ```
 mo --input_model /path/to/model --source_layout nchw
 mo --input_model /path/to/model --layout nchw
 ```
-If model has more than 1 input or if not only input layout but also output layout needs to be specified it is required to specify names for each layout:
+`NCHW` and `NC` layouts specified for a model with two inputs:
 ```
 mo --input_model /path/to/model --source_layout name1(nchw),name2(nc)
 mo --input_model /path/to/model --layout name1(nchw),name2(nc)